Netcracker/qubership-hue/docs/public/configuration-guide.md

 For connection properties, refer to [https://trino.io/docs/471/connector/cassandra.html](https://trino.io/docs/471/connector/cassandra.html).

-In the Hue configuration, you should specify the section for the connection to Cassandra through Trino, for example:
+In the Hue configuration, specify the section for the connection to Cassandra through Trino, for example:

 ````yaml
 hue: